defoe-code/CDCS_Text_Mining_Lab/README.md

 - [ChapBooks](https://nlsfoundry.s3.amazonaws.com/data/nls-data-chapbooks.zip)
 - [Scottish Gazetters](https://nlsfoundry.s3.amazonaws.com/data/nls-data-gazetteersOfScotland.zip)

-We also had planned to work with the British Library Books (BL Books), which are stored at the UoE DataStore /sg/datastore/lib/groups/lac-store/blpaper.
+We had also planned to work with the British Library Books (BL Books), which are stored at the UoE DataStore /sg/datastore/lib/groups/lac-store/blpaper.
 However, this dataset is too big for storing it in Cirrus.

-### Transferring the 20th century TDA newspapers to Cirrus
+##### Transferring the 20th century TDA newspapers to Cirrus

-Example of how to transfer a subset of TDA newspapers - E.g. from 1900 to 2000 (20th Century).
+Example of how to transfer a subset of TDA newspapers to Cirrus - E.g. from 1900 to 2000 (20th Century)-  using **SFTP**.

 ```
 mkdir -p $HOME/TDA_GDA_1785-2009/